 Job was a man of integrity.
 He believed the truth about God and then he stayed true to his beliefs.
 When trouble came, he didn’t sin or curse God.
 He held to the truth that he knew about God.
-He did what was right.
+Job’s faith was tested, but he continued to do what was right.
 He worshipped God even when he lost his possessions and family.
 He accepted suffering even though it was hard.
-God counted on Job to do the right thing and Job did the right thing.
+God counted on Job to do the right thing and Job did!

 Write each of the following Bible references on a slip of paper.
-Hide them around the room (when the kids aren’t looking) and then ask the kids to find the slips of paper.
+Hide them around the room and then ask the kids to find the slips of paper.
 Look up each Bible verse and find an important truth to remember when trouble comes.

 – Philippians 4:19 (God will supply our needs.)

 – Hebrews 13:5b (God will not leave us.)

 – Romans 8:28 (God can work things out for our good.)

 – Romans 8:38-39 (Nothing can separate us from God’s love.)

 – Jeremiah 32:17 (Nothing is too hard for God.)

 Build good habits so when trouble comes, integrity is a go-to response.
 One way to do this is to build truth into your kids at a meal.
 Eat at least one meal together and feed them good truth.